 Dmitry Kudryavtsev

 On the interweb, I’m known as @skwee357.

-Consider subscribing to my newsletter to stay updated when I publish new articles, as well as getting occasional curation of interesting news from the industry.
+Consider subscribing to my newsletter to stay updated when I publish new articles.
 Feel free to reach out to me or read more about me.

+Dmitry Kudryavtsev